tomkulolo/docker-2048/README.md

 If you run docker with boot2docker on Mac or Windows, the URL should be

     http://192.168.59.103:8080
-#.sryci.yaml is unuserful for "docker build" just for drone
+#.sryci.yaml is unuseful for "docker build" just for drone
 ...